neverov/debouncer/README.md

 There are two options to run debouncer:

-1. run in the console as a python scripts
+1. run in the console as a python script
 2. run in background

 ## Running in the console

-Run `python debouncer`.
+Run `python debouncer.py`.
 To stop press CTRL-C.

 ## Running in background